Derek Warwick: Formula One (1981–1993)

 In 1992 Warwick tested an IndyCar Lola T92/00 for Hall/VDS Racing for 2 days at Mid-Ohio in the off-season, to assess a possible move to CART for 1993.
 Ultimately he did not and instead returned to Formula 1.

 Warwick had firm offers of paid drives for 1993 with Jordan and Footwork and ultimately chose the latter.
 Warwick returned to Formula 1 following a 3-year sabbatical and completed the full season in 1993, but managed to score only 4 points.
 He ended his career with a total of 71 Grand Prix points.

-Some consider Warwick to be the best Formula One driver never to win a single race.
+BBC Sport described him as "the best British racing driver never to win a Grand Prix" in 2024.

-Sports and Touring cars
+Sports and touring cars

 Warwick also competed successfully in sports car racing, winning the World Sportscar Championship in 1992, and was part of the Peugeot team which was victorious at the 24 hours of Le Mans race that year.
 He drove sports cars for Jaguar in 1986 and 1991.

+Honda CR-X Challenge

+In 1988, he made an appearance in the Celebrity Car in the inaugural Honda CR-X Challenge.

+He entered a two-car team in the 1990 Season.
+His drivers were mainly Robin Brundle (who won at Castle Combe) and Roland Dane (with whom, he would later set up Triple 8 Racing), although he raced himself at Donington Park and finished 5th.
+He also ran his brother Paul in a few rounds, peaking with 3rd at Snetterton.